Keep reading to find out...

 More than 500 volcanoes are known to have erupted in the time since people started recording history, with more "hidden" eruptions occurring under the sea.
 The U.S. has had 50 volcanoes erupt, putting it third, behind Indonesia and Japan, in the number of active volcanoes.

-A map of the world's volcanoes show that there are clusters of these extraordinary mountains in specific regions.
+A map of the world's volcanoes shows that there are clusters of these extraordinary mountains in specific regions.
 Most of the world's active volcanoes are located along or near the boundaries between the shifting tectonic plates that make up the earth's surface.
 These plate-boundary volcanoes include those along the edges of the Pacific Ocean in the "Ring of Fire."

 The tectonic plates are constantly shifting.
 If they collide, one plate